CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 18

-Where can I look to find help with Git?
+Where can I look to find help with Git the git cheatsheet

-slack!